Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 Furthermore, concerning the death toll at the siege of Jerusalem Josephus writes, “Accordingly, the multitude of those that therein perished exceeded all the destructions that either men or God ever brought upon the world.”29 Then in explicit fulfillment of v.
 21, Josephus, a Jew likely unaware of the prophetic words spoken above, writes concerning the fall of Jerusalem: “[N]either, did any other city ever suffer such miseries . . . from the beginning of the world.”30

-Fulfilled!
-Matthew 24:21 Commentary: What about World War 2?
+Matthew 24:21 Explained, A Preterist View and Commentary: What about World War 2?

 Matthew 24:21 is often used as evidence against preterism.
 Critics allege that World War 2 was a worse tragedy than the Jewish War.
 Therefore, Matthew 24 must be referring to a future catastrophe.
 This argument is a very weak one for a few reasons.
 First of all this argument assumes that Jesus is speaking on a global scale.
 However, the gospels record Jesus exclusively preaching in and around Israel.
 Jesus spoke these words to Israelites, and therefore, this statement should not be assumed to be applicable world-wide.
 In other words, Jesus spoke these words exclusively to the people of Israel, not German Jews or anyone else.
 In v.21, Jesus accurately predicts that the coming war with Rome will be the worst tragedy that Israel will ever face.
 This fact was true then and is still true today.
 Having occurred at the time of the end and representing the culmination of the Law and the Prophets, the Jewish war with Rome is arguably the most tragic event of the Mosaic Age.

 It should also be noted that the “great distress” of those days was not limited to the ravages of the siege of Jerusalem or the catastrophic death toll throughout the war.
 Much of the “great distress” mentioned in v.
-21 centered on the destruction of the Temple.31 The temple in Jerusalem was the cornerstone of the Jewish religion and the source of the city’s legendary wealth.
-Immediately prior to its destruction, Jerusalem was the third richest city in the Roman world.
+21 centered on the destruction of the Temple.31 The temple in Jerusalem was the cornerstone of the Jewish religion and the source of the city’s great wealth.
 Revelation 18 chronicles the great distress of the city’s many wealthy priests and merchants who owed their fortunes to the Temple.
 The Temple was also the center of the Jewish religion.
 Among the poorer and perhaps more spiritual Jews the destruction of the Temple sent a distressing message that God had rejected His people or perhaps did not exist at all.

 Interestingly, even if Jesus was speaking on a global scale, the fact that World War 2 was a more tragic war than the Jewish War would still not invalidate the preterist interpretation of Matthew 24.
 This is because the Bible often employs hyperbole for emphasis.
 Matthew 24:21 reads, “For then there will be great distress, unequaled from the beginning of the world until now—and never to be equaled again.”
 Now compare Matthew 24:21 to Exodus 11:6: “And there shall be a great cry throughout all the land of Egypt, such as there was none like it, nor shall be like it any more.”
 According to Exodus 11:6 there was never to be greater distress than that which was inflicted on Egypt during the plague of the firstborn.
 Does Exodus 11:6 contradict Matthew 24:21?